Vertical Mixing Coefficients

 1. Background Mixing

-A constant background mixing value that represents small-scale mixing processes not explicitly resolved by the model.
+A constant background mixing value that represents small-scale mixing processes not explicitly resolved or modeled.
 Typically, this is chosen to represent low values of vertical mixing happening in the ocean’s stratified interior.

 2. Convective Mixing